Withered: History

 Touring continued through 2009 and Withered was featured at the first Scion Festival, the New England hardcore and metal festival, and also at Maryland's Deathfest.
 Withered supported Mayhem, Cephalic Carnage and Cattle Decapitation in June on a full U.S. tour.
 In August, they were offered a special mini-tour as direct support for Sweden's Marduk in the Northeast USA.
 They spent the rest of the year writing their third full-length album that was to be released in the fall of 2010.

 Writing continued in early 2010 began for Dualitas, and Withered was showcased at SXSW in Austin, TX in March.
 They entered The Jam Room studio with producer Phillip Cope in May/June to record Dualitas for a Fall release.
 At the end of October, they toured six weeks throughout North America to support the album's release.
 Part of this tour was with Danzig's Blackest Of The Black tour with Danzig, Possessed, Marduk and Toxic Holocaust.
 That tour was immediately followed up by touring with label mates Skeletonwitch and Landmine Marathon.

 In 2012, following a summer tour with Marduk and 1349, Dylan Kilgore left the band to focus on family.
 6 months later, Mike Longoria also left the band, moving back home to TX.
 Thompson and Brandon were joined by Ethan McCarthy (Primitive Man, Clinging to the trees of a forest fire) on guitar and vocal duties in mid 2013.
 Bass duties on tour were delivered by Zach Harlan (Clinging to the trees of a forest fire) in 2013 on a mini tour with Goatwhore and 3 inches of blood.
 Following the tour, Thompson and Brandon finished roughing in 8 songs for a new album.
 Bass was written/recorded by Colin Marston (Dysrhythmia, Krallice, Gorguts) in early 2014.
 The album, Grief Relic was released in 2016.

+In the spring of 2017, Withered supported Morbid Angel and Suffocation along with Revocation on a US tour.